Les Ménuires – AD6 training camp

 Again, during the meal I recovered enough to be able to talk again, but the three-hour trip back to Les Ménuires (via Grenoble, as we did not dare to cross the Croix de Fer by night) was no fun.
 I did not write down my name and the time of my ascent on the “Wall of Fame” in Cor’s establishment…

-I decided to go for the climb of Les Arcs – I really wanted to go up the Col de l’Iseran, but I figured that would be asking for too much trouble… The transfer to Bourg-Saint-Maurice was done by car, as by now I knew better than to try to get there by bike, taking Monday’s route again.
+I decided to go for the climb of Les Arcs – I really wanted to go up the Col de l’Iseran, but I figured that would be asking for too much trouble… The transfer to Bourg-Saint-Maurice was done by car, as by now I knew better than to try to get there by bike, the same route as Monday.

 So we left a little earlier than scheduled, had a relaxed trip – with a stop for the night near Metz – and we arrived at Stefan’s on Friday, just in time for lunch…